Isotropic atomic layer etching of MgO-doped lithium niobate using sequential exposures of H$_2$ and SF$_6$ plasmas: Introduction

-Here, we report an ALE process for MgO-doped $x$-cut LN.
-Using sequential exposures of H$_2$ and SF$_6$/Ar plasmas, various etch per cycle values (EPC) from $5.4 \pm 0.3$ \AA/cycle to $10.1 \pm 0.5$ \AA/cycle are achieved with synergies ranging from $88-94\%$.
+Here, we report an isotropic ALE process for MgO-doped $x$-cut LN.
+Using sequential exposures of H$_2$ and SF$_6$/Ar plasmas, we measure an etch per cycle (EPC) of $1.59 \pm 0.02$ \AA/cycle with a synergy of $96.9\%$.
 We observe the saturation of both half-steps of the process.
-A 50\% reduction in surface roughness is observed when the ALE process is followed by a post-process RCA clean to remove redeposited products.
-In addition, we demonstrate that the SF$_6$/Ar plasma step can be replaced with an O$_2$/SF$_6$ or Cl$_2$/BCl$_3$ plasma and achieve EPCs of $0.88 \pm 0.05$ and $0.93 \pm 0.06$ and synergies of 96\% and 94\%, respectively.
-With further optimization to reduce the amount of redeposited Li and Mg compounds, the process could be used to smoothen sidewall roughness and corrugations in periodically-poled TFLN devices and thereby enhance their photonic performance.
+While surface roughness is observed to increase on flat surfaces, a 30\% reduction in surface roughness on waveguide sidewalls is observed after 50 cycles of ALE.
+In addition, we demonstrate that the SF$_6$/Ar plasma step can be replaced with an O$_2$/SF$_6$ or Cl$_2$/BCl$_3$ plasma and achieve EPCs of $2.24 \pm 0.02$ and $1.65 \pm 0.03$ and synergies of 99.5\% and 91.5\%, respectively.
+The process could be used as a post-processing step after Ar$^+$ milling to smoothen sidewall roughness and corrugations in periodically-poled TFLN devices and thereby enhance their photonic performance.